“Oh, be careful little mouth what you say!”

-School starts next week and this is the last lesson in our summer fruity series about the Fruit of the Spirit.
+School starts soon.
+This is the last lesson in our summer fruity series about the Fruit of the Spirit.
 This last fruit is self-control.
 It’s not last in importance, just last on the list.

 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things there is no law.”

 What Granny Vee learned from this lesson is that the word “self-control” means in the Greek “true mastery from within”.

 Do you want your life to be a masterpiece for God’s glory?